-- High school women in the high school senior women (public or private high schools) who lives in the Dallas ISD or Highland Park ISD attendance zones (includes Addison, Highland Park and University Park)
+- University women who have graduated from a high school (public or private) in the Dallas ISD or Highland Park ISD attendance zones (includes Addison, Highland Park, and University Park)

-- Attend an accredited four-year Texas university with National Panhellenic Conference (NPC) sororities on campus
+- Attend an accredited four-year university with National Panhellenic Conference (NPC) sororities on campus

-For a list of universities with NPC sororities, please click here.
+For a list of Texas universities with NPC sororities, please click here.

 What is Recruitment 101 (previously called Recruitment Forum)?